satansdeer/satansdeer.github.com/_posts/2018-03-04-gradient-coin-tutorial.markdown

 });
 ```

+Note that we first require the `GradientToken` artifact.
+Which is `json` representation of your token interface.
+This is the thing that allows you to interact with your contract from javascript code.

 This test is unnecessary as this functionality is already tested by the `Ownable` tests in zeppelin library.
 I've added it only for quick demonstration.

 Here we run the `contract` block, that deloys our contract.
 We wait for contract to be deployed and request `owner()` which returns owners address.
 Then we assert that owners address is the same as `account[0]`